 A mom and her daughter live out of their car.
 They lost their apartment when the father died.
 As immigrants from Jamaica, they don’t have a network of support here in the United States.
-Her mother insists on an education for Zettie, the little girl, even though she gets bullied at school for their beat up car.
-The mom herself is attending community college while working part time jobs.
+Her mother insists on an education for Zettie, the little girl, even though she gets bullied at school for their beat-up car.
+The mom herself is attending community college while working part-time jobs.
 For all the displacement, Zettie feels her mom’s love, determination, and support.
 Together, they can overcome any challenge. [picture book, ages 5 and up]

 December by Eve Bunting

-A boy and his mom live in a cardboard box that they’ve carefully decorated for Christmas, including a angel torn out of a calendar from the month of December.
+A boy and his mom live in a cardboard box that they’ve carefully decorated for Christmas, including an angel torn out of a calendar from the month of December.
 On Christmas Eve, an old woman asks for shelter and they let her in.
 The boy notices that she’s hungry and offers her the cookie that he worked so hard to earn.
-The old woman is gone by morning, but the boy and mom witness a Christmas miracle which is a life changing experience.
+The old woman is gone by morning, but the boy and mom witness a Christmas miracle which is a life-changing experience.
 If you believe in Christmas miracles, you must read this book.
 With messages of compassion and sharing, it’s a book for all seasons but especially for Christmas. [picture book, ages 4 and up]

 Sam and the Lucky Money by Karen Chinn, illustrated by

 Sam receives four bright red envelopes, each with one dollar inside, as part of the traditional Chinese New Year celebration.
-He accompanies his mother through Chinatown, and realizes that his “lucky money” won’t buy as much as he had hoped.
+He accompanies his mother through Chinatown and realizes that his “lucky money” won’t buy as much as he had hoped.
 His mood is further sobered after he stumbles on a homeless man in the street.
 He ends up deciding that his four dollars would be best spent on the barefoot stranger.

-Encounters with homeless can be scary, as in the case here where Sam is startled and tries to make sense of what he’s seeing.
+Encounters with the homeless can be scary, as in the case here where Sam is startled and tries to make sense of what he’s seeing.
 Seeing the homeless is the first step, recognizing their plight, the second, and deciding to help is that act of human kindness that we all hope to instill in our kids. [picture book, ages 5 and up]

 Homelessness in Chapter Books